DeepMindv2/Rise_IOS/README.md

 ![Image of Firebase Console](https://github.com/DeepMindv2/Rise_2.0__2/blob/master/Images/Screen%20Shot%202019-11-24%20at%205.45.52%20PM.png)

 # Engagement
-Engagement is calculated by this formula.
+Engagement is calculated by this formula, Beta/(Alpha+Theta).
+The code where the Engagement is calculated is in the python_firebase_Final.py file.
+The Engagement is calculated in real-time and constantly gets updated in order to determine when the users engagement is too low.

 Figure 1: Engagement Formula [1]
 ![Engagement Formula](https://github.com/DeepMindv2/Rise/blob/master/Images/Engagement-formula.png)